chrisdedman/air_quality/README.md

 ## Air Quality Project
 The program will provide different Air Quality information base on a zip code.
+You can get your key API from there [TOKEN](https://aqicn.org/data-platform/token/)

 #### The informations are:
 * The location of the monitoring station